Two Crossings of the Katy Railway

 1881 reported on the first passenger train between Fort Worth and Hillsboro.

-By the spring of 1881, Gould had begun
+By the spring of 1881, Gould had begun negotiations to

-negotiations to take controlling interest in the International & Great
+buy the International & Great

 1881, it was announced that Gould had acquired all of the I&GN common stock in a